BHFDSC/CCU003_04/README.md

-# Indirect effects of the first two years of the COVID-19 pandemic on secondary care for cardiovascular disease in the UK: an electronic health record analysis across three nations
+# Effects of the COVID-19 pandemic on secondary care for cardiovascular disease in the UK: an electronic health record analysis across three countries

 ## Project description

 Coronavirus (COVID-19) causes direct morbidity and mortality, and indirect impact on non-COVID services, such as cardiovascular disease (CVD), which has been disproportionately affected, yet lacking coordinated policy responses.
 We analysed hospital-based activity before and during the pandemic, across major CVD subtypes in England, Scotland and Wales.

 ## How to cite this work
-> Citation goes here
+Preprint available on medRxiv: https://doi.org/10.1101/2022.10.13.22281031

 ## Contents